opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 * The source cluster must be deployed with the S3 plugin.
 * The target cluster must be deployed.

-Using this quickstart assumes the following:
+Using this guide assumes the following:

 * A snapshot will be taken and stored in S3 in this guide, and the following assumptions are made about this snapshot:
-  * The `_source` flag is enabled on all indices to be migrated.
+  * The `_source` flag is enabled on all indexes that will be migrated.
   * The snapshot includes the global cluster state (`include_global_state` is `true`).
   * Shard sizes up to approximately 80GB are supported.
 Larger shards will not be able to migrate.
 If this is a blocker, please consult the migrations team.
 * Migration Assistant will be installed in the same region and have access to both the source snapshot and target cluster.